LITUATUI/M3UPT/README.md

 ## 👍 Recommended specs for Android TV boxes

-For a good experience you need a device with decent CPU and enough RAM.
-As a general rule avoid CPUs made by Rockchip and Allwinner.
+For a good experience you need a device with decent SoC and enough RAM.
+As a general rule avoid SoCs made by Rockchip and Allwinner.

-* **CPU**: Amlogic S905W2 (cheap, energy efficient and supports the recent AV1 video codec)
+* **SoC**: Amlogic S905W2 (cheap, energy efficient and supports the recent AV1 video codec)
 * **RAM**: 4 GB

-Affordable Android TV boxes with Amlogic CPUs are usually much better supported than the ones powered by Rockchip or Allwinner.
+Affordable Android TV boxes with Amlogic SoCs are usually much better supported than the ones powered by Rockchip or Allwinner.
-You can buy a decent device with the Amlogic S905W2 CPU and 4 GB of RAM for around 50 euros.
+You can buy a decent device with the Amlogic S905W2 SoC and 4 GB of RAM for around 50 euros.
 Visit the recommended shopping websites below if you want to get one.

 ## 🛒 Recommended shopping websites